celery/celery/docs/getting-started/next-steps.rst

 ``@task(track_started=True)`` option is set for the task.

-The pending state is actually not a recorded state, but rather the default state for any task id that's unknown, which you can see from this example:
+The pending state is actually not a recorded state, but rather the default state for any task id that's unknown: this you can see from this example:

 .. code-block:: pycon